 • It doesn't really matter.

-(It's a free course, after all.)
+- It doesn't really matter. - Ideally, you know some programming.

 - It doesn't really matter.

-(It's a free course, after all.) - Ideally, you know some programming.
+- Ideally, you know some programming.

+- Doesn't matter which language(s) you know.

+- But you should be capable of translating high-level algorithm descriptions into working programs in some programming language.

 - It doesn't really matter.

-(It's a free course, after all.) - Ideally, you know some programming. - Doesn't matter which language(s) you know. - But you should be capable of translating high-level algorithm descriptions into working programs in some programming language.
+- Ideally, you know some programming.

+- Doesn't matter which language(s) you know.

-- It doesn't really matter.
-(It's a free course, after all.) - Ideally, you know some programming. - Doesn't matter which language(s) you know. - Some (perhaps rusty) mathematical experience. - Basic discrete math, proofs by induction, etc.
+- Some (perhaps rusty) mathematical experience.

+- Basic discrete math, proofs by induction, etc.

-- It doesn't really matter.
-(It's a free course, after all.) - Ideally, you know some programming. - Doesn't matter which language(s) you know. - Some (perhaps rusty) mathematical experience. - Basic discrete math, proofs by induction, etc. - Excellent free reference: "Mathematics for Computer Science", by Eric Lehman and Tom Leighton.
+- It doesn't really matter. - Ideally, you know some programming. - Doesn't matter which language(s) you know. - Some (perhaps rusty) mathematical experience. - Basic discrete math, proofs by induction, etc. - Excellent free reference: "Mathematics for Computer Science", by Eric Lehman and Tom Leighton.
 (Easy to find on the Web.)